intersense/intersense.github.io/about.md

 ---
 This the Tangut character recognition project in [**Shaanxi Normal University**](http://www.snnu.edu.cn).

-We have annotated 100000+ images of Tangut characters from historial Tangut documents.
+More than 100,000 images of Tangut characters from historial Tangut documents have been annotated as the training dataset.